GeorgeSeif/Semantic-Segmentation-Suite/README.md

 - Or make your own and plug and play!

 **Note:** If you are using any of the networks that rely on a pre-trained ResNet, then you will need to download the pre-trained weights using the provided script.
-These are currently: PSPNet, RefineNet.
+These are currently: PSPNet, RefineNet, DeepLabV3, DeepLabV3+, GCN.

 ## Files and Directories